catmaster1010/flan/README.md

 # **cat-kernel**
 This is a hobby os in development.
 I will work on it when I get the chance to.  probably during winter break

-This can be compiled ussing a cross compiler x86_64-elf-gcc(just edit makefile) or your host systems compiler and nasm.
+This can be compiled ussing a cross compiler x86_64-elf-gcc(just edit makefile) or your host systems compiler(if AMD64) and nasm.
 Any VM of your choice should work.

 - [x] Load new GDT
 - [x] Load IDT